Legacy of Napoleon: Germany

 For example, British historian T. C. W. Blanning argues that Napoleon's actions in Germany did speed up the emergence of a German national consciousness; on the other hand it did nothing to modernize Germany's governance, economy, or culture.
 A major product of the French occupation was a strong development in German nationalism which eventually turned the German Confederation into the German Empire after a series of conflicts and other political developments.
 German Romanticism was nationalistic and therefore became hostile to the ideals French Revolution.
-Major Romantic thinkers especially Ernst Moritz Arndt (1769-1860), Johann Gottlieb Fichte (1762-1814), Heinrich von Kleist (1777-1811), and Friedrich Schleiermacher (1768–1834) embraced reactionary politics and were hostile to political liberalism, rationalism, neoclassicism, and cosmopolitanism.
+Major Romantic thinkers especially Ernst Moritz Arndt (1769–1860), Johann Gottlieb Fichte (1762–1814), Heinrich von Kleist (1777–1811), and Friedrich Schleiermacher (1768–1834) embraced reactionary politics and were hostile to political liberalism, rationalism, neoclassicism, and cosmopolitanism.
+German politician Carl Theodor Welcker (1790–1869) described Napoleon as "the greatest Maestro of Machiavellism".

-In recent decades German historiography has shifted from nationalism to a pan-European viewpoint, opening the way for more favourable treatment of the Emperor.
-Most recent scholars reject the old notion of separate national paths typified by models of the German "Sonderweg" or the French "singularité française."
+In the 21st century, German historiography has shifted from nationalism to a pan-European viewpoint, opening the way for more favourable treatment of the Emperor.
+Most recent scholars reject the old notion of separate national paths typified by models of the German "Sonderweg" or the French "singularité française".
 Napoleon installed his relatives in power across the expanded empire.
 Jérôme Bonaparte, the youngest brother, became King of Westphalia and has the reputation of a playboy.
 However Owen Connelly examines the financial, military, and administrative performance to conclude that he was loyal, useful, and a soldierly asset to Napoleon.

 Poland

 Emperor Napoleon left a significant mark on Polish National Romanticism.
 The Polish–Lithuanian Commonwealth was partitioned between Austria, Prussia and Russia in 1795, while Napoleon was rising in France.
-From the beginning Napoleon showed great sympathy for the cause of Polish independence, an declared the restoration of and independent Poland as one of his goals.
+From the beginning Napoleon showed great sympathy for the cause of Polish independence, and declared the restoration of and independent Poland as one of his goals.

 After defeating the Kingdom of Prussia, Napoleon created the Duchy of Warsaw, a Polish State.
 Bonaparte regarded the Poles as his most loyal subjects and allies.
 Many Polish generals and leaders, such as Józef Poniatowski and Jan Henryk Dąbrowski, which are regarded as Polish National heroes, fought alongside Napoleon, with the goal of restoring the ancient Polish State.
 Many Polish Legionaires followed Napoleon into exile to Elba, and returned with him to France.
 Famously, Józef Poniatowski and many of his Polish Lancers died fighting for Napoleon in Leipzig.

-Today, Napoleon is remembered in Poland as an important figure in the fight for independence, even being mentioned in the 2nd stanca of the Polish National Anthem.
+Napoleon is thus remembered in Poland as an important figure in the fight for independence, even being mentioned in the second stanca of the Polish national anthem "Poland Is Not Yet Lost".